 Omega-3 fatty acids are found in plant foods such as flaxseeds and animal foods such as coldwater fish.
-Flaxseed oil has some marvelous properties-there's a lot of good research on flax oil and cancer, for example.
+Flaxseed oil has some marvelous properties — there's a lot of good research on flax oil and cancer, for example.
 But for heart health, fish oil has the heavier research pedigree.
-Fish oil has been shown to reduce the risk for having a heart attack or a stroke.
+Fish oil has been shown to reduce the risk of having a heart attack or a stroke.
 It has been shown to improve insulin sensitivity.
 And it helps decrease the risk of sudden cardiac death.

 Magnesium is the ultimate "anti-stress" nutrient.
 It basically calms things down, functioning as a kind of "relaxer."
 It relaxes (dilates) the arteries, which lowers blood pressure and makes it a lot easier for the heart to pump blood.
 It improves sleep, which in turn lowers stress.
 It helps lower blood sugar, a major concern of diabetes and metabolic syndrome, both of which wildly increase the risk of heart disease.

 According to surveys, almost no one gets enough magnesium.
 One easy (and fun) way to get your magnesium is to take a relaxing magnesium bath (powders and flakes are now available and can be easily added to a warm bath).